 The maximum power in the out-of-band domain have been discussed and keep no change from CPM text.

-The meeting agreed to add new text on “”
+The meeting agreed to add new text on “Higher pfd levels than those provided in 3.1 and 3.2 above, produced by aeronautical ESIMs on the surface of the Earth within the territory of an administration, shall be subject to the prior agreement of that administration”

 In respect of ANNEX 3 TO draft new RESOLUTION, Some changes have been made.